ishankgp/clinical_trial/docs/ENHANCED_LLM_QUERY_PROCESSING.md

 ## Overview

-The MCP implementation has been significantly enhanced to use advanced LLM reasoning models for processing natural language queries instead of basic string matching.
-This provides much more intelligent and accurate query understanding.
+The MCP implementation uses advanced LLM reasoning models for processing natural language queries instead of basic string matching.
+This provides much more intelligent and accurate query understanding for clinical trial searches.

 ## Key Improvements